 A music therapist works with people of all ages and needs, in settings like general and psychiatric hospitals, community mental health agencies, rehabilitation centers, daycare facilities, nursing homes, schools, and private practice, among others.
-Individuals who earn (at minimum) a bachelor’s degree in music therapy are eligible to sit for the Board Certification exam to earn the credential MT-BC which is necessary for professional practice.
+Individuals who complete the MTEP are eligible to sit for the Board Certification exam to earn the credential MT-BC which is necessary for professional practice.

-WAU’s MTEP curriculum is approved by the American Music Therapy Association and accredited by the National Association for Schools of Music (NASM).
+WAU’s MTEP curriculum is approved by the American Music Therapy Association, and WAU is accredited by the National Association for Schools of Music (NASM).

 What you will learn